AFLplusplus/AFLplusplus/README.md

 * distrib: everything (for both binary-only and source code fuzzing)
 * install: installs everything you have compiled with the build options above
 * clean: cleans everything. for qemu_mode and unicorn_mode it means it deletes all downloads as well
+* tests: runs test cases to ensure that all features are still working as they should
 * help: shows these build options

 [Unless you are on Mac OS X](https://developer.apple.com/library/archive/qa/qa1118/_index.html) you can also build statically linked versions of the